-The first chapter of La Cautiva - The Genízaro Pueblo of Abiquiú - was exhibited at the Smithsonian National Museum of the American Indian in New York (2022-2023).
-This initial chapter documents the contemporary descendants of Indigenous captives in northern New Mexico who maintain their unique cultural identity and traditions.
-From May 2024 to May 2026, the Tacoma Art Museum will present The Abiqueños and The Artist, a groundbreaking exhibition developed in collaboration with Daniels and by Dr. Patricia Marroquin Norby (Purépecha), the Metropolitan Museum of Art's first Indigenous curator.
-The exhibition pairs Daniels' Abiquiú photographs with Georgia O'Keeffe's paintings of the same landscape, creating a conversation between O'Keeffe's romantic vision of northern New Mexico and the living history of its Indigenous inhabitants.
+The first chapter of La Cautiva - The Genízaro Pueblo of Abiquiú - was exhibited at the Smithsonian National Museum of the American Indian in New York (2022-2023) and later at the Eiteljorg Museum in Indianapolis (2024).
+From May 2024 to May 2026, the Tacoma Art Museum presents The Abiqueños and The Artist, a groundbreaking exhibition developed in collaboration with Daniels and curated by Patricia Marroquin Norby (Purépecha), the Metropolitan Museum of Art's first Indigenous curator.
+The exhibition pairs Daniels' Abiquiú photographs with Georgia O'Keeffe's paintings of the same landscape, creating a dialogue between O'Keeffe's romantic vision of northern New Mexico and the lived experiences of its Indigenous inhabitants.

 <<<<<< >>>>>>